rgentul/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+Getting the dog to sit still proves far more difficult in person than on paper, and he also wants attention above all else, which could skew the results.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Yes, I could also use the device to have the dog "point out" items that he wants.

 ## Part C. Prototype the device